populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 ```

 In the above output we can see that for `SequencingGroup` `<example-COGID>` there is a set of reads (forward and reverse) that have been uploaded to Google Cloud Storage.
 We can also see that the `sequencing_type` is `exome` and the `sequencing_technology` is `short-read`.
 We can also see that the `externalId` of the `sample` is `<example-externalID>`.
-At a pipeline level, there's very little need to actually build a query by hand, the pipeline abstracts this away from the user. but it is still essential knowledge, especially if one wants to take a deep dive into a specific participant.
+At a pipeline level, there's very little need to actually build a query by hand, the pipeline abstracts this away from the user.
+However, it is still essential knowledge, especially if one wants to take a deep dive into a specific participant.

 ## 2. Build and publish a Docker image

 At CPG each tool we use is packaged into a Docker image.
 This ensures that everyone is using the same version of the tool.
 It also allows us to easily run the tool on the cloud using Hail Batch.
-FastQE is a fun tool that mimics the output of FastQC (a more 'official' bioinformatic tool) but instead represents the quality scores with emojis.
+[FastQE](https://github.com/fastqe/fastqe/) is a fun tool that mimics the output of FastQC (a more 'official' bioinformatic tool) but instead represents the quality scores with emojis.
 Clearly, FastQE is not intended for use in a production environment.
 However, it serves as an illustrative example of a tool currently missing from our library.
 To incorporate it, we need to construct a corresponding Docker image.

 Have a go at writing a Dockerfile for FastQE.
 Have a look at the [images](https://github.com/populationgenomics/images) repo to see how other images are built. **Hint:** You can use the `python:3.10-slim` image as a base image and will install FastQE version 0.3.1 using `pip`.